 The death of a local woman in my town–who was relatively young at 53 years old–prompted me to revisit the topic of women’s heart health.
 This woman’s death (apparently of a heart attack) begs me to remind you that heart disease is not something that strikes older Caucasian men.
 We all should take this matter seriously.

-Heart disease is the No. 1 killer of women in the United States, yet African-American women are disproportionately affected, leading the death rate regardless of age.
-Importantly, African American women are less likely than Caucasian women to be aware that heart disease is the leading cause of death.
+Heart disease is the No. 1 killer of women in the United States, yet African-American women are disproportionately affected, leading to the death rate regardless of age.
+Notably, African American women are less likely than Caucasian women to be aware that heart disease is the leading cause of death.

 The staggering statistics for African American women and heart disease: